paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/P4 - Build an Item Catalog Application/README.md

 - Vagrant
 - VirtualBox

-Steps:
+Steps on how to access database:
 - Unizp newsdata.rar (you can find newsdata.sql database inside of the zipped file)
 - Install Vagrant And VirtualBox
 - Clone this repository
 - Launch Vagrant VM by running ```vagrant up```, you can the log in with ```vagrant ssh```
 - When having problems with starting up your vagrant you can try following command instead vagrant ssh: ```VAGRANT_PREFER_SYSTEM_BIN=1 vagrant ssh```
-- To load the data go to the folder where the database is stored, use the command ```psql -d news -f catalog.sql``` to connect a database and run the necessary SQL statements.
+- To load the data go to the folder where the database is stored, use the command ```psql -d news -f japanesefood.sql``` to connect a database and run the necessary SQL statements.

 The database includes three tables:

-- The __authors table__ includes information about the authors of articles.
-- The __articles table__ includes the articles themselves.
+- The __Category__
-- The __log table__ includes one entry for each time a user has accessed the site
+- __Dish__

+Steps on how to run the application:

+1. Install Vagrant and Virtual Box
+2. Clone this repository
+3. Launch the Vagrant VM
+4. From directory /XXX/catalog, initialize the application database by typing python database_setup.py follows by python feedcatalog.py.
+5. From directory /XXXX/catalog, run the application within the VM by typing python main.py into the Terminal.
+6. Access the application by visiting http://localhost:8000 locally on the browser.

+# Tools and Frameworks used

+This web application was built using HTML5, CSS, Bootstrap, Vagrant, Flask, SQLAlchemy, Google and Facebook Oauth2 & APIs.

 # Steps taken in developing Item Catalog App